syed0059/TicTag-Backend-Test/README.md

 - MongoDB Atlas
 - Mongoose
 - Postman
+- bcrypt

 ## Improvements
-Currently, user passwords are stored using plaintext, however, in the future they should be stored following proper procedures for privacy protection.
-Users should also be issues a bearer token when they first sign-in that they can use to verify themselves whenever a request is made.
+Users should be issued a bearer token when they first sign-in that they can use to verify themselves whenever a request is made.